 Roast the hazelnuts and almonds at a temperature of 200 °C for about 8 minutes.
 Once toasted, remove from heat and let them cool before removing the shells.
 Crush them into tiny fragments and set them aside.
 Separate the yolks from the whites of the 3 eggs.
 Add sugar to the yolks and beat them, then set them aside.
 Melt the chocolate and butter in a bowl using a double boiler, and once a melted consistency is achieved, add the yolk and sugar mixture, mixing evenly.
 Beat the whites until stiff peaks form and add the aforementioned previous mixture along with a portion of the crushed nuts.
 Mix until a homogeneous mass is obtained.
 Finally, deposit the mousse on the cake base and spread the rest of the crushed nuts on top.
 It’s essential to refrigerate the dessert for at least 6 hours before serving, ensuring it’s presented at an appropriately cold temperature.
 Undoubtedly, this native Canarian dessert stands as a delight worthy of satisfying the most exquisite tastes.

-Typical Sweets of La Palma: Unforgettable Flavors to Take Home
+Dry Sweets from La Palma: Irresistible Souvenirs to Take Home

-In La Palma, there is a variety of traditional sweets that you can find in supermarkets and souvenir shops, such as almond cheese and almond cookies from La Palma.
+In La Palma, there is a variety of traditional sweets that you can find in supermarkets and souvenir shops, such as almond cheese, Palmero Sighs (Meringues) and almond cookies from La Palma.

 In particular, the Almond Cheese is a traditional dessert from La Palma, perfect for those with a sweet tooth, as it combines equal parts of almonds and sugar.
 This nutritious treat doesn’t require refrigeration for preservation and is notable for using La Palma almonds, known for their smoothness and sweetness in pastries.